antonmi/job_reactor/README.markdown

 Resque:
 -------
-JobReactor likes Redis as Resque do.
+- JobReactor likes Redis as Resque do.
 We recommend use Redis storage with JobReactor to save your task.
 Now there are thee types of storages in JobReactor: RedisStorage, ActiveRecordStorage and MemoryStorage.
 But only RedisStore gives you persistance and asynchronous work with EventMachine.
 (As you see below, storages are very simple, so you can write your own easily)

-JobReactor doesn't have such pretty monitoring solution as Resque, but we plan introduce similar solution in the future.
+- JobReactor doesn't have such pretty monitoring solution as Resque, but we plan introduce similar solution in the future.

 Delayed::Job:
 -------------
-If you want simple and easy integration, you can run JobReactor in one process with your application.
+- If you want simple and easy integration, you can run JobReactor in one process with your application.
 We provide ActiveRecordStorage so you can store your jobs in database like Delayed::Job does.

 Stalker:
 --------
-Stalker is extremely fast.
-One JobReactor distributor can serve more than 1000 jobs per second.
+- Stalker is extremely fast.
+JobReactor is fast enough too.
+One distributor can serve more than 1000 jobs per second.
-And remember: JobReactor is extremely scalable, so you can run own distributor for each part of your application.
+And remember: JobReactor is extremely scalable, so you can run distributor for each part of your application.
-We also use the same job defenition and quering syntax.
+- We offer you to use the same job defenition and quering syntax as in Stalker.

 Main features